 The windows of this aircraft were designed square and in the year 1953 two airplanes crashed in the air and 56 people were killed in this incident.
 The planes fell apart high in the air causing heavy losses to human lives as well as airlines operating the airplanes.

-It showed that that the planes were crashed because of square-shaped windows.
+It showed that the planes were crashed because of square-shaped windows.
 Experts explain that where there is a corner in the aircraft’s body, that corner is a weak spot.

 So when a window has four corners, it has, in fact, four weak points.
 Multiply the number of windows with 4 to get the number of weak points in the design of an airplane.
 These points can easily crash under stress laid on them by high air pressure during flight.